 This varietal is popular as a house plant, as it grows long, trailing vines.
 It reaches heights of six feet if supported by a trellis.
 Its copious pink buds appear in spring, and bloom into five-petaled star-like white flowers.
 It blooms year-round in warmer climates or indoors.

-There are multiple other plants that are commonly called jasmine, but aren’t related.
+Multiple other plants are commonly called jasmine but aren’t related.
 Here are some of those!

 Cestrum nocturnum ‘Night-blooming jasmine’, ‘Lady of the night’

 Also called night-blooming jessamine, it’s a member of the potato family.
 These jasmine flowers produce a sweet aroma, but people with respiratory issues or asthma often have problems around this plant.
 It’s often considered to be a poisonous and invasive plant as well.
 But its tubular white flowers with a star-shaped blossom at the end can be mistaken for vining jasmine.
 Still, for all of its dangers, it is beautiful!

 Found in southern California or other warm areas of the United States, this namesake of a true jasmine called star jasmine is actually a different shrubby vine.
 Its growth, creamy-white flowers, and sweet fragrance all seem to emulate true jasmine.
 While it survives in the southern US (where it’s sometimes referred to as Confederate jasmine), star jasmine is an annual in most regions.
 Bring the plant indoors in cold weather.
 Check the botanical name to make sure that you’re getting the right plant.

 While this gardenia has white flowers and shiny dark green foliage, that’s where its similarity to jasmine ends.
 It also has a scent, but it’s more similar to gardenia than to jasmine.
 It also has different growth patterns and care needs.